Odd Toric Code in a tilted field: Higgs-confinement multicriticality, spontaneous self-duality symmetry breaking, and valence bond solids: Response to a symmetry-breaking perturbation

 \section{Response to a symmetry-breaking perturbation}

-To further scrutinize our claim of symmetry-broken VBS order along the self-dual line for $h>h_{c}$, in \cref{supfig:deltaJ_response} we study the difference between the expectation values of the star and the plaquette terms as a function of symmetry-breaking perturbation, $\delta$, as defined in \cref{eq:deltaJ}.
-In the self-duality broken VBS phase, the plaquette-vertex energy difference is expected to jump to a finite value for an infinitesimal $\delta$, resulting from a first-order transition between two VBS ordered phases on both sides of the self-dual line.
+To further scrutinize our claim of self-duality symmetry-breaking order along the self-dual line for $h>h_{c}$, in \cref{supfig:deltaJ_response} we study the difference between the expectation values of the star and the plaquette terms as a function of symmetry-breaking perturbation, $\delta$, as defined in \cref{eq:deltaJ}.
+In the self-duality broken phase, the plaquette-vertex energy difference is expected to jump to a finite value for an infinitesimal $\delta$, resulting from a first-order transition across the self-dual line.
 On the contrary, one expects the plaquette-vertex energy difference to scale linearly with $\delta$ in the deconfined phase due to the absence of symmetry breaking.
-This is similar to the more standard symmetry-breaking phenomenon, such as in the Ising model, where introducing a small but finite symmetry-breaking field in the ordered phase results in a finite magnetization jump.
+This is similar to the more standard symmetry-breaking phenomenon, such as in the Ising model, where introducing an infinitesimal symmetry-breaking field in the ordered phase results in a finite magnetization jump.
 On the contrary, a smooth evolution as a function of the external field is expected in a disordered phase.

-In \cref{supfig:deltaJ_response} we showcase the aforementioned behavior in the deconfined and self-duality broken VBS phases for both the odd (\cref{supfig:deltaJ_response_odd}) and the even (\cref{supfig:deltaJ_response_even}) Toric Code models.
-Evidently, in the VBS region, the plaquette-vertex energy difference sharpens around $\delta J =0$, suggesting a discontinuous jump in the thermodynamic limit.
+In \cref{supfig:deltaJ_response} we showcase the aforementioned behavior in the deconfined and self-duality broken phases for both the odd (\cref{supfig:deltaJ_response_odd}) and the even (\cref{supfig:deltaJ_response_even}) Toric Code models.
+Evidently, in the self-duality broken region, the plaquette-vertex energy difference sharpens around $\delta J =0$, suggesting a discontinuous jump in the thermodynamic limit.
 On the other hand, in the deconfined phase, the response scales linearly with $\delta $.

 Lastly, we measure $\mathcal{O}_{SD}(\delta )$ as shown for the odd Toric Code in \cref{subfig:SDB_SD} but for the even case in \cref{supfig:sus_even}.
-Here again, we observe that $\mathcal{O}_{SD}(\delta )$ transitions from a zero thermodynamic value in the deconfined phase with $h \lesssim 0.34$ to a behavior that diverges with system size in the self-duality broken VBS phase with $h \gtrsim 0.34$.
+Here again, we observe that $\mathcal{O}_{SD}(\delta )$ transitions from a zero thermodynamic value in the deconfined phase with $h \lesssim 0.34$ to a behavior that diverges with system size in the self-duality broken region with $h \gtrsim 0.34$.
 This agreement with the well-established literature \cite{xu2024critical} for the even Toric Code supports our approach to resolving the phase diagram for the odd case.